The Best Cheap Indie Roguelites That Punch Above Their Price

 It also means the price tag is almost useless as a quality signal in this genre.
 Some of the deepest, most replayable roguelites cost a few dollars or nothing at all, not because they are lesser, but because their value lives in systems that are inexpensive to build and endless to play.
 A bargain hunter in the roguelite genre is not settling for less.
 They are exploiting one of the best deals in all of gaming, where quality and price are unusually decoupled.

 If affordable indie roguelites are the goal, Granny's Rampage fits the bargain shelf.
 It is a budget-priced indie survivors-like with build-craft at its core, putting a gun-toting grandmother against five stages of demonic suburbia, with an Enrage mechanic that turns the low-health zone into a gamble.
-It lands on Steam June 22, 2026, is already on Android, and carries zero microtransactions, which keeps the total cost exactly where the sticker says.
+It landed on Steam on June 22, 2026, is already on Android, and carries zero microtransactions, which keeps the total cost exactly where the sticker says.

 The roguelite genre is the bargain hunter's paradise, because its value comes from systems rather than spectacle, and systems are cheap to build and endless to play.
 Every game on this list delivers far more than its price suggests, and several cost nothing at all.
 Pick one, marvel at how much game you got for how little, and enjoy the genre's best-kept secret: that some of its finest games are also its cheapest.
 For the newest entries across the family, our guide to the best indie roguelites of 2026 keeps the discoveries current.